Teresa Sargeant

 Resident Rod Olsen pointed out how per the first pioneering agreement no certificates of occupancy would be issued until Kelly Park Road was brought up to standard, yet certificates of occupancy have been given to new developments despite the lack of Kelly Park Road improvements.

-Olsen also commented on what he sees is a lack of transparency from Nelson, Shepard and city staff to the city commissioners.
+Olsen also commented on what he sees as a lack of transparency from Nelson, Shepard and city staff to the city commissioners.

 “The other thing that concerns me is to have one of the commissioners raised the fact that we have information that the mayor has or administration has and the attorney has, but you [the commissioners] don’t, and you’re the ones making the decision,” he said.